 - Data sync now properly removes synced groups from xMatters when the group is removed in ServiceNow.

-- Updated the Engage with xMatters behavior to make sure corresponding events in xMatters are terminated when closing an Engage with xMatters record, and to address an issue that was causing some requests involving Mid-Server to run for a long time.
+- Updated the Engage with xMatters behavior to make sure corresponding alerts in xMatters are terminated when closing an Engage with xMatters record, and to address an issue that was causing some requests involving Mid-Server to run for a long time.

 The 5.3 version of the integration included the following updates: